State: New Mexico

 After his exoneration, Ron returned to Michigan, where he now resides and has held various positions.
 He was President of a real estate company in Detroit, chair of his local Republican Party, and worked with Journey of Hope.
 He proudly contributes to St. Jude's Children's Cancer Research by helping to organize fundraisers for the organization, and is occasionally a substitute teacher for Constitutional Law at Baker College.

 Ron continues to make fighting wrongful convictions and the death penalty a cornerstone of his life.
 Ron says he knows the American criminal justice system "is corrupt and broken.
 I don’t believe the government should kill people.”
 He is currently on the Board of Proving Innocence, a wrongful conviction group in Michigan.
-With Witness to Innocence, Ron is an active member of the Board and also serves as Co-Chair of the Justice After Exoneration Committee.
-He was previously a Peer Specialist, helping exonerees access services, providing financial assistance, and acting as a support system.
+With Witness to Innocence, Ron has served on the Board, as Co-Chair of the Justice After Exoneration Committee, and as a Peer Specialist, helping exonerees access services, providing financial assistance, and acting as a support system.

 Ron travels the country speaking to groups about the death penalty utilizing a powerful mix of humor and pathos.
 In particular, he has been going to Texas annually because it is one of the worst states for the death penalty; Ron, along with fellow exonerees Shujaa Graham, Albert Burrell, and Clarence Brandley, were honored with a legislative resolution in their names.
 Ron has given numerous interviews to national and local media, including “Larry King Live.”